ANeighbourhoodDeveloper/ANeighbourhoodDeveloper/README.md

 - 👋 Hi, I’m @ANeighbourhoodDeveloper
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning OpenGL using LWJGL
-- 💞️ I’m looking to collaborate on different projects, be it as a team os as an individual
+- 💞️ I’m looking to collaborate on different projects, be it as a team or as an individual
 - 📫 How to reach me: Discord (ANeighbourhoodDeveloper@2631)

 Minecraft Projects Developed: